Active shooter: Run, hide, or fight

 Officers often walk alone when exposure to trauma whittles away their resilience

 Two Capitol police officers have taken their own lives since the insurrection at the U.S. Capitol on January 6, 2021.
-This information came after the two officers spent 5 hours fighting the insurrectionists sometimes in hand to hand combat often being humiliated and threatened.
+This information came after the two officers spent 5 hours fighting the insurrectionists sometimes in hand-to-hand combat often being humiliated and threatened.
 Jeffrey Smith, a Metropolitan D.C.
 Police officer, and Capitol Police Officer Howard Liebengood both “took their own lives in the aftermath of that battle” of January 6, according to an article in Politico on January 27, 2021.
 A third officer, Brian Sicknick, age 42 collapsed while on duty the day of the attack.
 He died in the aftermath of the insurrection a day or two later.

 The manner of his death has been determined to be natural causes.
 Officer Sicknick died from multiple strokes according to the medical autopsy.
 Some reported seeing Officer Sicknick being struck in the head with a fire extinguisher during the riot.
 The official cause of death was stroke – or cerebral vascular attack and it is well-known that high stress situations can lead to stroke such as an insurrection or even shoveling one’s drive following a snow.
 Sicknick was only 42 years old and in good health prior to the Capitol attack.
 Officer Sicknick was afforded the honor of laying in honor in the Capitol Rotunda after death.
 Antoon Leenaars, past president of the American Association of Suicidology, described the patterns of thinking among depressed or suicidal persons, and explained how the use of “psychological autopsies” can uncover the key elements that are present in many suicides.
 This is an important first step in the battle to change officer suicide to become more attributed to line of duty death.
-This determination is owed to many of these brave men and women who died as a result of the recurring emotional trauma to which they were exposed.
+This determination is owed to many of these brave men and women who died because of the recurring emotional trauma to which they were exposed.

 “Jeffrey Smith was still fighting to defend the building when a metal pole thrown by rioters struck his helmet and face shield.
 After working into the night, he visited the police medical clinic, was put on sick leave and, according to his wife, was sent home with pain medication.
 Smith returned to the police clinic for a follow-up appointment Jan.
 14 and was ordered back to work, a decision his wife now questions.
 After a sleepless night, he set off the next afternoon for an overnight shift, taking the ham-and-turkey sandwiches, trail mix and cookies Erin had packed.
 On his way to the District, Smith shot himself in the head.